 It’s a small-talk question, innocent and harmless.
-I had(*) worked in the IT sector for about 15 years, about 10 years specialized in a very specific niche in IT security. [(*)Tense is correct as I am currently in a transition stage though I am not using tenses consistent in this article].
+I have worked in the IT sector for about 15 years, about 10 years specialized in a very specific niche in IT security.

 In the coffee-break during the workshop or when indulging in the late night pizza after 14 hours in the datacenter … you start talking about random stuff, including education and hobbies.
 And then you are asked:

 But why is a *physicist* working in *IT security*?

 Emphasis may be put on physicist (Flattering: Somebody so smart) or on IT security (Derogatory: Something so mundane).
 The profession of a physicist might be associated primarily with Stephen-Hawking-type theoretical research.
 In this case the hidden aside is: Why did you leave the ivory tower for heaven’s sake?
 Or simply put:

 Young Jedi, why Did You – The Chosen One – Succumb to the Dark Side of the Force?

 I have probably given different and inconsistent answers, depending on details as the concentration of caffeine or if the client was an MBA or a former scientist.

 This is the first set of arguments was as follows – the first line of defense so to speak: